 Prior to the second quarter of 2007, the period that the profits on the investments of the Investment Partnership that were subject to a carried interest equaled the managers' commissions and placement fees and the other fees and expenses that AAA incurred in connection with AAA's initial offering and related transactions, the management fee that was payable under our services agreement in respect of the quarterly period was subject to reduction by the lower of (i) the aggregate amount of "allocable fund distributions" to Apollo and its affiliates during such period and (ii) (x) 5% of the gross income (other than income that qualifies as capital gain) earned by or allocated to AAA for U.S. federal income tax purposes during such period minus (y) any gross income earned by or allocated to our partnership for U.S. federal income tax purposes during such period that is not "qualifying income" as defined in Section 7704(d) of the U.S. Internal Revenue Code.
 To the extent that the amount of reductions to the management fee in a particular quarterly period exceeded the amount of the management fee payable in respect of that period, Apollo Alternative Assets was required to credit the difference against any future management fees that became payable under our services agreement.
-For the years ended December 31, 2009 and 2008, the Investment Partnership's management fees were \$9.4 million and \$12.3 million, respectively.
-Management fees payable of \$2.3 million and \$2.1 million are included in Due to Affiliates in the Investment Partnership's Statement of Assets and Liabilities at December 31, 2009 and 2008, respectively.
+For the three months ended June 30, 2010 and 2009, the Investment Partnership's management fees were \$3.2 million and \$2.3 million, respectively.
+For the six months ended June 30, 2010 and 2009, the Investment Partnership's management fees were \$6.5 million and \$4.2 million, respectively.
+Management fees payable of \$3.2 million and \$2.3 million are included in Due to Affiliates in the Investment Partnership's Statement of Assets and Liabilities at June 30, 2010 and December 31, 2009, respectively.

 The services agreement contains certain provisions requiring AAA to indemnify Apollo and its affiliates with respect to all claims, liabilities, losses, costs, expenses or damages arising from the services agreement or the services provided by Apollo Alternative Assets, except to the extent that such claims, liabilities, losses, costs, expenses or damages are finally determined by a court of competent jurisdiction to have resulted from the indemnified person's willful misconduct or gross negligence.
-The Managing General Partner has determined that these guarantees do not have an impact on the financial statements of AAA at December 31, 2009 and 2008.
+The Managing General Partner has determined that these guarantees do not have an impact on the financial statements of AAA at June 30, 2010 and December 31, 2009.